kismetwireless/kismet-docs/readme/070-alerts.md

     Trend/stateful

+   A WPA handshake with an empty NONCE was observed; this could indicate a WPA degradation attack such as the [vanhoefm attack against BSD](https://github.com/vanhoefm/blackhat17-pocs/tree/master/openbsd).
+This alert is disabled by default by it is difficult to distinguish replay attacks vs legitimate retransmission of data in a passive observer.

+* `NONCEREUSE`

+    Trend/stateful

     A WPA handshake has attempted to re-use a previous nonce value; this may indicate an attack against the WPA keystream such as the [vanhoefm KRACK attack](https://www.krackattacks.com/).
 This alert is disabled by default by it is difficult to distinguish replay attacks vs legitimate retransmission of data in a passive observer.

 * `NULLPROBERESP`